rh-fran6/aro-deploy-ansible/README.md

 make recreate-cluster
 ```

 This command will activate the virtual environment and run the ansible/recreate-cluster.yaml playbook.
+This calls 2 roles - the ```delete-aro-cluster``` and the ```create-aro-cluster roles``` in that order.
+The result is that any existing cluster with the same name as well as the network resources around that is deleted and a new cluster with same details is created.

 ## Makefile Overview